zenith85/SSH_Command_push/README.md

 to get agile and swift you can later implement a button to push any code from your phone to the other peer with a single click

+NOTE:
+i don't own the library of jcraft, read the license i took from their website

+COMMENT if you have anyquestion or any idea that enhance the work and i'll help you to do so.